wp-plugins/easy-pie-coming-soon/readme.txt

 == Installation ==

 1. Click Plugins/Add New from the WordPress admin panel
-1. Search for "easy pie Coming Soon" and install
+1. Search for "Coming Soon Page" and install

 -or-